-The flower spikes of Kniphofia (or red hot pokers) range in colour from pale lemon to red and appear to glow in the border.
+The flower spikes of red hot pokers (Kniphofia) range in colour from pale lemon to red and appear to glow in the border.
 Their form contrasts nicely with that of other plants.

 Heleniums have a characteristic flower shape and come in a range of hot shades.
 They flower from mid to late summer and are loved by bees.
 Plant in the middle of the border; some varieties may need staking.

 Add some grasses

 Ornamental grasses such as miscanthus, stipa and pennisetum complement late-season perennials beautifully – be sure to add a few to your planting scheme.